sgarcez/flipper/README.md

 Notes:
 - it's a python async app.
-- all calculations are done inside redis as set operations.
+- all calculations are done inside redis as set operations (via a lua script)
 - it does _not_ deal with the admin side of managing these feature flags, it simply calculates and serves them efficiently.
 - ideally a separate part of the system would be responsible for the CRUD admin side.
 - because of that we need to write to redis manually in order to test it.